joaomcteixeira/taurenmd/docs/installation.rst

 From a previous defined environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you use Molecular Dynamics for your research, odds are you have already the :ref:`required dependencies <How taurenmd manages its dependencies>`; if this is the case, you can just install *taurenmd* on top of them, run: ``pip install taurenmd`` in your MD analysis Python environment.
+If you use Molecular Dynamics for your research, odds are you have already installed the :ref:`required dependencies <How taurenmd manages its dependencies>`; if this is the case, you can just install *taurenmd* on top of them, run: ``pip install taurenmd`` in your MD analysis Python environment.

 From scratch
 ~~~~~~~~~~~~